Cricket dolls: Other merchandise

 In addition to the collection of Cricket books, outfits and tapes, Playmates produced coloring books, paper dolls, and home videos.

-In 1987 two videocassettes were produced by Hi-Tops Video using audio from already released audiocassettes including “Cricket's Clubhouse” and “Around the World with Cricket.”
-Also in 1987 four coloring books illustrated by Pam Posey and Kathy Allert were published including “Cricket’s Clubhouse”, “Cricket’s First Day of School”, “Cricket’s Round the World Tour” and “Cricket’s Busy Day”.
-In 1988 Random House published the illustrated story book “Cricket and the Birthday Ring” written by Emily James.
+In 1987, two direct-to-video specials were produced by Canadian animation studio Nelvana and released by Hi-Tops Video on videocassette using audio from pre-existing audiocassettes, including “Cricket's Clubhouse” and “Around the World with Cricket.”
+This videocassette was also released in the United Kingdom by Channel 5 Video (a division of Polygram Video).

+Also in 1987, five coloring books were published by Happy House (a subsidiary of Random House), and illustrated by Pam Posey and Kathy Allert, including “Cricket’s Clubhouse”, “Cricket’s First Day of School”, “Cricket’s Round the World Tour”, “Cricket’s Busy Day” and “Cricket’s Trace 'n' Rub”.
+In 1988, Random House published the illustrated story book “Cricket and the Birthday Ring”, written by Emily James.